-Mortgages written by the Company for greater than a one-year term typically earn interest at fixed rate for the first year and become variable at the Bank of Canada Prime Business Rate plus interest ranging from 4.99% to 13.25% per annum (2021 - 4.49% to 11.50%).
+Mortgages written by the Company for greater than a one-year term typically earn interest at a fixed rate for the first year and resets at a rate equal to the Bank of Canada Prime Business Rate plus interest in the range 6.00% to 15.99% (2021 - 4.99% to 16.00%) per annum.
 The minimum rate mitigates the effect of a drop in short-term market interest rates while the floating rate allows for increased interest earnings where short-term rates increase.
 The floating interest rate on the credit facility subjects the Company to a cash flow risk.
-The interest rate risk on cash and cash equivalents, cash held in lawyer's trust, accounts payable and accrued liabilities and dividends payable are not considered significant.
+The interest rate risk on cash and cash equivalents, funds held in trust, loans receivable, accounts payable and accrued liabilities and dividends payable are not considered significant.